brianwisti/rgb-eleventy/README.md

 `markdown-it-container`
 : for the many notes, warnings, and asides I sprinkle through my articles

+`eleventy-plugin-shiki-twoslash`
+: because I poke at all sorts of languages Prism has never heard of

 `xregexp`
 : because I like regular expressions and I like them fancy